DiogoMCampos/Leaflet/ESOF-docs/Software Processes.md

 Since the group in charge of this project is very small, it's very hard to provide support for some plugins developed by other people.
 Seeing that Leaflet doesn't have release dates, theoretically the members don't feel pressured to provide the software by the time of release.
 Therefore, it is more likely for them to provide software versions that don't have a lot of bugs.
 It is possible that other people not directly involved in the project can make some plugins.
 With this, the main core is kept simple.
 However, plugins have a varying amount of support and some are outdated.
+The members meet in a chat room in Gitter, which is an instant messsaging system for developers and users of GitHub.

 ##Oficial project page
 http://leafletjs.com/